Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Exact Bogoliubov analysis

 This section is rather technical and can be skipped in the first reading.
 In the next section, we discuss the implied stability regimes for rings and chains, which provide a bridge to the tomographic inspection of the spectrum.

 For the purpose of stability analysis, one finds the Bogoliubov frequencies $\omega_q$ of the small oscillations around the SP.
 For that purpose, one has to carry out the diagonalization of the Bogoliubov matrix $\bm{W}$, which is obtained from the Hessian of the Hamiltonian ${\mathcal{H}(a,\bar{a})}$.
-For a chain and also for a non-rotating ring, the SP wavefunction $\psi$ is real, and $\bm{W}$ can be written as follows: \beq \bm{W} =

-\eeq The diagonalization results in $L_s$ pairs of characteristic frequencies $\pm\omega_{q}$, that are indexed by ${q}$.
+For a chain and also for a non-rotating ring, the SP wavefunction $\psi$ is real, and $\bm{W}$ can be written as follows: \beq \bm{W} = . \eeq The diagonalization results in $L_s$ pairs of characteristic frequencies $\pm\omega_{q}$, that are indexed by ${q}$.
 The trivial frequency ${\omega_{0}{=}0}$ is implied by conservation of particles.

 The zero-order Bogoliubov analysis assumes that the SP for ${u>0}$ is the same as the SP of the non-interacting system.
-We already pointed out that this assumption is correct for the trivial SP wavefuntions of the ring.
+We already pointed out that this assumption is correct for the trivial SP wavefunctions of the ring.
 Namely, the uniform density of the condensed particles is not affected, and therefore the $\omega_q$ of \Eq{eBogoRing} are exact.

 The zero-order Bogoliubov analysis is also exact for the middle orbital of a chain with an odd number of sites, see \App{sec:BogoExact}.
 But this is not very interesting because only the lower half of the spectrum survives in the GPE limit.
 The upper half of the spectrum formally corresponds to bosons with attractive interactions, which is not of our interest here.
 In the following, we discuss the results for $\omega_q$ for condensation in orbitals that belong to the lower half of the spectrum.